isaacnmm/pestpolicy-hugo2XX/content/posts/bathroom-vent-fan-cfm-calculator/index.md

 * **Proper Ducting: ** Always vent the fan directly to the outside of the house (through a roof cap or wall cap), never into an attic, soffit, or wall cavity. * **Duct Material: ** Use smooth, rigid metal ducting or insulated flexible ducting (with a smooth interior) of the correct diameter (matching the fan's port).
 Avoid ribbed plastic flexible duct, which restricts airflow and collects dust.

-* **Airtight Seals: ** Seal all duct joints and connections with HVAC
-- grade foil tape to prevent air leaks. * **Insulation: ** Insulate any ducting running through unconditioned spaces (like an attic) to prevent condensation inside the duct. * **Shortest, Straightest Run: ** Minimize duct length and bends to reduce resistance and maximize efficiency.
+* **Airtight Seals: ** Seal all duct joints and connections with HVAC-grade foil tape to prevent air leaks. * **Insulation: ** Insulate any ducting running through unconditioned spaces (like an attic) to prevent condensation inside the duct. * **Shortest, Straightest Run: ** Minimize duct length and bends to reduce resistance and maximize efficiency.

-* **Make
-- up Air: ** Ensure there's a small gap (e. g. , 1/2 to 3/4 inch) under the bathroom door to allow fresh air to enter as humid air is exhausted.
+* **Make-up Air: ** Ensure there's a small gap (e. g. , 1/2 to 3/4 inch) under the bathroom door to allow fresh air to enter as humid air is exhausted.

 ##  So, Is a Bathroom Vent Fan CFM Calculator Helpful?